 The V-series receivers were Sony’s excellent response to the loss of its market share to Pioneer and other companies that in the 1970s offered devices providing good sound quality at lower prices.
 Sony changed the circuit design and introduced new transformers, dramatically improving performance while maintaining its legendary quality.
 Beautiful and at the same time built like “tanks”, STR-V5 receivers were created to last a lifetime.

 Although marketers considered this design to be old-fashioned and stripped of the disco glitter of the late 1970s, the classic and elegant look of this model gathered quite a fan base, especially in Europe.
 The STR-V5 is most often called a monster or an F1 car not only because of its size, but also because of its power and a really “fat” sound.
 This is a model for fans of a very selective playback and a rich soundstage.

 This version of the STR-V5 is a model in a metal enclosure.
-The new American walnut side boards give the set an elegant look.
+The new Teak side boards give the set an elegant look.
 The wood finish is Chinese oil produced from natural oils.
 The metal parts of the enclosure were painted using the automotive wet painting technique.
 Potentiometers in perfect condition.
 The device has been fully reviewed and serviced.
 Collector’s item.
 Device in perfect condition.

 Additionally, a new blue illumination of the front panel has been installed.

 – power: 2 x 85W at 8 Ohm, stereo

 – FM 88-108 MHz range, does not require re-tuning